Quantcast

 • Place your candles in the freezer overnight to prevent them from dripping.
 They will also burn longer.

-• To make a candle fit snugly into its holder, pour hot water into the candle bowl, let it heat up a bit, and then pour the water out and stick the candle in immediately.
+• To make a candle fit snugly into its holder, pour hot water into the candle bowl, let it heat up a bit, then pour the water out and stick it in immediately.

 • Rub candle wax on wooden drawers to make them open with ease.